 Leading the market in backpacking boots are the Salomon Quest Element Gore-Tex Shoes for women and the Quest 4 GORE-TEX Shoes for men.
 They’re more lightweight than the previous version but still very supportive and stable.
 The big lugs shed dirt and mud to keep you steady on slick surfaces.
 You can count on the advanced 4D Chassis to keep you grounded as you carry a heavy pack.
 Last but not least, lightweight and breathable GORE-TEX makes these boots great for all seasons.

 Most Breathable Hiking Shoes

 The 4mm lugs give ample traction when hiking through unknown terrain.
 They’re ideal for a multitude of casual and sporty uses.
-There are also several support systems, including a Stability Shank and a Radial Support System in the midsole structure.
+There are also several support systems, including a Stability Shank and a low-density EVA midsole.

 - Very durable sole